YuekunElla/STAT220/README.md

       * Isualising data about videos from the YouTube channels @aliazaita and @LaniPliopa

       * Data collection 📮
-          1. Generate a link to share the Google form with others
-          2. Link Google form to a new Google sheet 🔗
-          3. Publish Google sheet as a CSV and record this URL
+          *  Using the YouTube API to get data about YouTube videos

       * Data exploration 🔎
-          1. Top 10 Common Words in titles by two channels
+          *  Top 10 Common Words in titles by two channels
-          2. Average views at different times of day of two channels
+          *  Average views at different times of day of two channels
-          3. How long is typical vedio durations of two channels?
+          *  How long is typical vedio durations of two channels?
-          4. What is the duration of a highly viewd video?
+          *  What is the duration of a highly viewd video?

       * Creating a Dynamic data story 📊